mr-manuel/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 ```

-Add `dmcrypt` to initramfs mobules `/mnt/etc/initramfs-tools/modules`.
+Edit `/mnt/etc/initramfs-tools/modules` and add `dmcrypt` at the bottom.

-To do this, you need to regenerate the initramfs from inside the live shell using `chroot`:
+To apply this changes now to the initramfs, you need to regenerate the initramfs from inside the live shell using `chroot`:

 ```bash
 # 0. Pool already imported and mounted at /mnt